Home/Blog/Bulgaria vs Romania

 Bulgaria has maintained a 10% flat corporate tax since 2007 — the joint-lowest in the EU.
 There is no bracket, no revenue threshold, no complexity.
 All companies pay 10% on profits, period.

-Romania's corporate tax was also 10% until 2024, when it was raised to 16%.
-The increase was initially targeted at large companies (revenue above EUR 50 million), but the standard rate for all companies subject to regular corporate tax is now 16%.
+Romania's standard corporate tax rate has been 16% since 2005.
+Many foreign entrepreneurs mistakenly believed Romania had a 10% corporate tax — that was only available through the micro-enterprise regime (a turnover tax, not a profit tax).
+The standard rate for all companies subject to regular corporate tax is 16%.
 Additionally, Romania introduced a minimum turnover tax for large companies, adding another layer of complexity.

 Romania's Micro-Enterprise Regime